JakobBruenker/monadic-bang/README.md

 A variable can be used inside a `!` if
 - it was bound outside the current `do`-block
-- it was bound before the statement the `!` is in
+- or it was bound before the statement the `!` is in
-- it is bound inside the `!`
+- or it is bound inside the `!`

 In other words, this is legal:
 ```haskell
 f x = do